 Accidents can happen to anyone, so everyone has a risk of experiencing a broken nose at some point in their lives.
 Certain activities, however, can increase your risk of a nasal fracture.

 People who participate in most contact sports are at increased risk for a broken nose.
 Some contact sports include:

 Other activities that can put you at risk include:

 - riding in a motor vehicle, especially if you don’t wear a seat belt

 - riding a bicycle

-Your doctor can usually diagnose a broken nose by performing a physical examination, which involves looking at and touching your nose and face.
+Your doctor can usually diagnose a broken nose by performing a physical examination.
+This involves looking at and touching your nose and face.
 If you have a lot of pain, your doctor may apply a local anesthetic to numb your nose before the physical examination.

 Your doctor may ask you to return in two or three days once the swelling has gone down and it’s easier to view your injuries.
-If your nose injury appears to be severe or is accompanied by other facial injuries, your doctor may order an X-ray or CT scan to determine the extent of damage to your nose and face.
+If your nose injury appears to be severe or is accompanied by other facial injuries, your doctor may order an X-ray or CT scan.
+They can help determine the extent of damage to your nose and face.

 Depending on your symptoms, you may need immediate medical treatment or you may be able to perform first aid at home and see a doctor at your convenience.

 First aid at home